We use digital blending to create clean and natural HDR image.

 This is the reason why you get noise in the shadows when you brighten it up.

-You can read more in Cambridge in Color if you’re interested to learn more about the technical aspect of signal-to-noise ratio in image sensor.
+You can read more in Cambridge in Color if you’re interested in learning more about the technical aspect of signal-to-noise ratio.

 Recover Shadow Details With Blending